germs-lab/ec2-tutorials/docs/login-shell-unix.rst

 Then, ssh into your new machine using your key::

-   ssh -i ~/Downloads/amazon-key.pem -l ubuntu MACHINE_NAE
+   ssh -i ~/Downloads/amazon-key.pem -l ubuntu MACHINE_NAME

 where you should replace MACHINE_NAME with the public IP or hostname of your EC2 instance, which is located at the top of the host